bier-web/watchless/README.md

-#Watcherless#
+#Fork Watcherless Based#

-Unsatisfied with the less file watchers on NPM, I've created *watcherless* to be a more reliable solution.
+Unsatisfied with the less file watchers on NPM, I've created _watcherless_ to be a more reliable solution.
-*Watcherless* uses [**chokidar**](https://www.npmjs.com/package/chokidar) as the library for file watching which has better reliability than fs.watch or stalker.
+_Watcherless_ uses [**chokidar**](https://www.npmjs.com/package/chokidar) as the library for file watching which has better reliability than fs.watch or stalker.

-*When I started this project, there wasn't already one on NPM with the name "watchless", so I had to alter - hence the different name repo*
+_When I started this project, there wasn't already one on NPM with the name "watchless", so I had to alter - hence the different name repo_

 ##Install##